jenny-power/website/src/content/BlogPosts/post-1.md

     alt: 'The Astro logo on a dark background with a pink glow.'
 ---

-# The Discovery of Radium

 The discovery of radium marked a significant milestone in the field of radioactivity research.

 ## The Research Process

-In 1898, my husband Pierre and I discovered the element radium.
-This discovery was the result of years of research and experimentation.
-Radium is a highly radioactive element with remarkable properties...

 ### Key Findings